 The death of a loved one can have a major impact on family unity.
 Each individual family member must reconcile the end of their physical relationship with the person who died and their ongoing grief over the loss.
 Unfortunately, this often means that at a time when the family could benefit from being closer than ever, misunderstandings and differences set them at a distance.

-Many families have wound up befuddled when, after the death of loved one, they find themselves at odds over the person’s material possessions.
+Many families have wound up befuddled when, after the death of a loved one, they find themselves at odds over the person’s material possessions.
 As a family, they typically don’t express their love through gifts, objects, or money.
 Their values have never been grounded in materialism in any way.
 Yet all of a sudden they are arguing over stuff; much of it stuff they hadn’t cared about or wanted until after their loved one died.

 Some people are opportunistic and greedy.
 I won’t try and deny this reality.
 I’ve written for a grief website long enough to have heard the horror stories and, frankly, some of them will threaten to destroy your faith in humanity.
 However, I’m also aware of quite a few scenarios in which people’s actions have been labeled as selfish when, in reality, the motives behind them were far more complex than assumed.